 Maximillion Schell as a futuristic Captain Nemo puts in a bizarrely memorable and disquieting (also possibly drug-fueled) way-over-the-top performance here; he chews up his scenes with menace and plenty of extra ham.

-The Black Hole as a film is historically uniquely interesting for several reasons, first and foremost is the film’s cast that includes Ernest Borgnine who plays the same constantly smiling, not overly bright, sort of generic blue-collar guy he made famous like the taxi driver in Escape From N.Y.
-Robert Forester as the ship’s captain of the explorers is a living legend of 20th-century films and television.
+The Black Hole as a film is historically uniquely interesting for several reasons.
+First and foremost is the film’s cast that includes Ernest Borgnine, who plays the same constantly smiling, not overly bright, sort of generic blue-collar guy he made famous like the taxi driver in Escape From N.Y.
+Robert Forester as the ship’s captain of the explorers, is a living legend of 20th-century films and television.
 He is underutilized here outside of the rugged good tough-guy looks that made him well suited to all the character roles he played.
 Yvette Mimeaux is in the film also towards the end of her career, and far from the sex kitten she was in The Time Machine, they gave her bad hair, and she looks and acts somewhat timid and mousy in this film.
 Another unmemorable generic young type played by Joseph Bottoms also appears.
-Rounding out the crew of explorers is Anthony Perkins still trying to outgrow his role in Psycho at this point in his career, but still playing the same sort of nervously neurotic type, he got typecast into often.
+Rounding out the crew of explorers is Anthony Perkins, still trying to outgrow his role in Psycho at this point in his career but still playing the same sort of nervously neurotic type he got typecast into often.

-Another reason I find this poor movie so fascinating is trying to figure out just what was going on in the collective Disney consciousness in 1979?
-Did they think hey could compete with Star Wars with this movie?
+Another reason I find this poor movie so fascinating is to figure out what was going on in the collective Disney consciousness in 1979?
+Did they think they could compete with Star Wars with this movie?
 I mean, I know the cocaine craze was having a significant impact on Hollywood at the time, and probably things were much the same on the east coast.
-This film represents a series of misguided decisions, (one of which may have been making the film) including incredibly lousy art direction; the attempt to combine a gothic horror aesthetic with outer space futuristic spaceship design works well on the outside of the Cygnus but not it’s interior.
+This film represents a series of misguided decisions (one of which may have been making the film), including incredibly lousy art direction; the attempt to combine a gothic horror aesthetic with outer space futuristic spaceship design works well on the outside of the Cygnus but not it’s interior.
 Its apparent a lot of this film’s budget got spent on the film’s massive sets, but moderately impressive backgrounds cannot compensate for no story.
 Disney’s attempt to make an outer space adventure movie that also attempts to be a gothic horror movie at the same time fails in both respects, leaving us with a puzzling message and a story without a satisfying ending.

 Jon Spaihts was one of the writers who worked on the project, and more recently, he’s co-written the screenplay for Marvel’s Doctor Strange movie.
-He was hired to rewrite a draft of the new The Black Hole script during its development and got quoted as saying ‘I sure wrote a heck of a movie and was thrilled to do it.
+He was hired to rewrite a draft of the new The Black Hole script during its development and got quoted as saying, ‘I sure wrote a heck of a movie and was thrilled to do it.
 It was very faithful to the original but clever in all the ways in that first film was silly, I hope.”
-Amen to that brother; let’s hope we get to see it someday.
+Amen to that, brother; let’s hope we get to see it someday.